AaronAOliver/AaronAOliver.github.io/_pages/about.md

 and the responses of a keystone crustacean to [stresses associated with climate change](/publications/DaphniaPulicaria2022).

 ### Sustainable biotechnology
-I find it crucial to extend the impact of algal research through partnerships with Californian and Hawaiian biotechnology companies.
-So far, I have

-This work is in parternship with the mariculture firm [Ocean Era](http://ocean-era.com/), who are excited by the [potential discovery of novel enzymes](/publications/Krumbs2023) that can degrade macroalgae.
-If successful, this work would enable the integration of partially digested seaweed compounds into commercial fish feed and improve the sustainability of aquaculture.
-Likewise, an more efficient method for algal decomposition improves the viability of seaweed-based biofuel production.

-In one research project, I have collaborated with the Hawaiian algaculture company [Global Algae](https://www.globalgae.com/) to develop an system that monitors the microbiome of commercially grown algae.
-[In the first stage of the project](/publications/AlgaeGenome2021), I assembled the genome of a commercial <i>Nitzschia inconspicua</i> strain and revealed the genetic factors that made this strain suitable for biofuel production.
-These genomic resources are publicly available at the Joint Genome Institute's
-[PhycoCosm portal](https://phycocosm.jgi.doe.gov/Nithil2/Nithil2.home.html) to power future algal research.
-In the second stage of this project, I am also using metatranscriptomic data to quantify how the diatom microbiome responds to different nutrient levels and other stresses.
+I have partnered with Californian and Hawaiian biotechnology companies to extend the impact of my research.
+Much of my disseration work is done in tandem with applied scientists at the Kona mariculture firm [Ocean Era](http://ocean-era.com/), to use partially degraded macroalgal biomass as a sustainable feed for carnivorous fish farms.
+My work in green microalgae enables automated pathogen monitoring systems for the outdoor commercial ponds of Hawaiian algaculture company [Global Algae](https://www.globalgae.com/).

-In 2025 and 2026, I work with BASF on an ongoing [grant from the Department of Energy to halve the carbon footprint of industrial surfactant production](https://www.energy.gov/sites/default/files/2024-11/beto-MACRO-FOA-Scripps.pdf) using seaweed monosaccharides.
+More recently, I have build computational platforms for genetic manipulation of a proprietary strain used by [Algenesis Materials](https://www.algenesislabs.com/), a local biomaterials startup that produces 100% biodegradable algae-based plastics.
+Current, I work with BASF on an ongoing [grant from the Department of
+Energy to halve the carbon footprint of industrial surfactant production](https://www.energy.gov/sites/default/files/2024-11/beto-MACRO-FOA-Scripps.pdf) using marine enzymes indentified in my dissertation.

 | ![Novel GH86 enzymes](/images/mbio_enzyme.jpg) |
 |:--:|